Tentacles of Olympic cancellation would reach around globe

 Over and above the IOC's major sponsorship deals, local sponsors have paid just over $3 billion to the organizing committee.

-Dunbar reported from Lausanne, Switzerland; AP Medical Writer Maria Cheng from London, and AP Sports Writer Eric Olson from Omaha, Nebraska contributed to this report.
+Dunbar reported from Lausanne, Switzerland; AP Medical Writer Maria Cheng in London, and AP Sports Writer Eric Olson in Omaha, Nebraska, contributed to this report.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports